mlakmal/angular/README.md

 ### Exception Catchers

+  - This will be built into core application framework, and listed in this guide for reference/usage in your contrllers/services/directives.

   - Create a factory that exposes an interface to catch and gracefully handle exceptions.

     *Why?*: Provides a consistent way to catch exceptions that may be thrown in your code (e.g. during XHR calls or promise failures).